jmmv/shtk/INSTALL.md

   Specifies the absolute path to the shell interpreter to be used by shtk.

-Run the tests!
+Reporting bugs
 --------------

-Lastly, after a successful installation (and assuming you have Kyua installed in your system), you should periodically run the tests from the final location to ensure things remain stable.
-Do so as follows:

-    $ kyua test -k /usr/local/tests/shtk/Kyuafile

-And if you see any tests fail, do not hesitate to report them in:
+If you have any problem during installation, please do not hesitate to report it at:

     https://github.com/jmmv/shtk/issues/